Reapply/AdminToolbox/README.md

 `/spawn`, `/targetspawn`

-In [version 1.1.0](https://github.com/ModernBetaNetwork/AdminToolbox/releases/tag/v1.1.0), a new command to target spawn was added.

 - `/spawn` - Enter admin mode at the current world's spawn point
 - `/spawn <world>` - Enter admin mode at the provided world's spawn point